sanjays1/iceberg/README.md

 Flags:
-  -a, --addr string               address that iceberg will listen on (default ":8080") -f, --format string             format of the policy file (default "json") -h, --help                      help for serve
+  -a, --addr string               address that iceberg will listen on (default ":8080")
+      --client-ca string          path to CA bundle for client authentication --client-ca-format string   format of the CA bundle for client authentication, either pkcs7 or pem (default "pkcs7") -f, --format string             format of the policy file (default "json") -h, --help                      help for serve
   -l, --log string                path to the log output.
 Defaults to stdout. (default "-") -p, --policy string             path to the policy file.
   -r, --root string               path to the document root served
-      --server-ca string          path to server CA bundle for client auth --server-ca-format string   format of the server CA bundle for client auth, either pkcs7 or pem (default "pkcs7") --server-cert string        path to server public cert --server-key string         path to server private key -t, --template string           path to the template file used during directory listing
+      --server-cert string        path to server public cert --server-key string         path to server private key -t, --template string           path to the template file used during directory listing
 ```

+### Network Encryption

+**iceberg** requires the use of a server certificate and client certificate authentication.
+The server certificate is loaded from a PEM-encoded x509 key pair using the [LoadX509KeyPair](https://golang.org/pkg/crypto/tls/#LoadX509KeyPair) function.
+The location of the key pair is specified using the `--server-cert` and `--server-key` command line flags.

+The client certificate authorities can be loaded from a [PKCS#7](https://en.wikipedia.org/wiki/PKCS) or PEM-encoded file.
+The [Parse](https://godoc.org/go.mozilla.org/pkcs7#Parse) function in [go.mozilla.org/pkcs7](https://godoc.org/go.mozilla.org/pkcs7) is used to parse the PKCS#7-encoded data loaded from a `.p7b` file.
+The [AppendCertsFromPEM](https://godoc.org/crypto/x509#CertPool.AppendCertsFromPEM) method is used to parse PEM-encoded data loaded from a `.pem` file.
+The location of the client certificate authorities is specified using the `client-ca` and `client-ca-format` command line flags.

 ### Policy Document